 ● Aversion to foods

-The amount of weight the patient loses after gastric sleeve surgery or sleeve gastrectomy depends on the patient’s ability to follow the doctor’s instructions and exercise.
-A proper diet needs to be followed and maintained.
-Patients that go in for surgery with lower weight tend to lose excess weight much faster than those who go in for surgery with extreme surplus weight.
+The amount of weight the patient loses after gastric sleeve surgery or sleeve gastrectomy depends on the patient’s determination to follow the doctor’s post-op instructions.
+A proper diet needs to be followed regularly and kept following consistently.